-So, can you dive with Nurse Sharks?
-Yes, you can dive with them safely.
-In fact, nurse sharks are probably the most common and harmless type of shark that divers encounter in this region.
-They’re found along all the coral reefs and dive sites of Cozumel all year round and are also common in Florida, Cuba, and other dive sites in the Caribbean.
+Nurse sharks are completely safe to dive with, and are probably the most common and harmless type of shark that scuba divers encounter in this region.
+They’re found along all the coral reefs and dive sites of Cozumel all year round.
+Nurse sharks are also common in Florida, Cuba, and other dive sites in the Caribbean.

 Your first few times, though?
 Come on – a shark is a shark!

 Seeing their sleek shape and the way they gracefully yet powerfully cruise over the reefs looking for their next meal really fills a diver with awe.

 Is it Safe to Dive with Nurse Sharks?

 The short answer is “yes” – it IS safe to dive with nurse sharks.
 No alarm necessary.

 There’s really no reason for you to be nervous around them, aside from the obvious healthy respect and space you should give all wild animals in their own habitat.

 First of all, many nurse sharks you encounter during the day are hiding out behind rocky walls, or under outcroppings of the coral reef.
 They’re also usually napping!

 That’s right, Cozumel’s nurse sharks do a lot of loafing around during the day.
 They’re known to be primarily nocturnal, saving much of their hunting for after dark.

 And lots of their sleeping for the day time.

-If you are doing a night dive, you might get lucky and see them cruising along on the prowl.
+If you are doing a night dive in Cozumel, you might get lucky and see them cruising along on the prowl.
 That kind of sighting might be a bit startling, as you’ll suddenly see one come into your flashlight beam from out of the dark!